You might have spotted loose or crumbly stool in your guinea pig’s cage and are wondering how to treat diarrhea in guinea pigs.

 How Can I Prevent Diarrhea In My Guinea Pig?

-Guinea pigs require full attention on their diet, therefore, having good dietary management is vital in keeping your guinea pig happy, healthy, and diarrhea-free.
+Guinea pigs require full attention to their diet, therefore, having good dietary management is vital in keeping your guinea pig happy, healthy, and diarrhea-free.

 Ensure that there are sufficient fibers in its feed as well as plenty of water for your pet to drink.